AleksandarKostovic/SystemC-tutorial/README.md

  - There are three types of threads: `SC_METHOD`, `SC_THREAD`, `SC_CTHREAD`.

 ### `SC_METHOD`
+- Limited to single clock cycle.
+Fine for simple sequential logic
 - They execute once every sensiteve event
 - They run continuosly
 - Used to describe combinational logic and very simple sequential logic